idvorkin/idvorkin.github.io/_d/caring.md

 OK, this may end up in it's own section

-- Cool render of aristle's [What makes a good life](https://ralphammer.com/aristotle-how-to-live-a-good-life/)
+- Cool render of Aristotle's [What makes a good life](https://ralphammer.com/aristotle-how-to-live-a-good-life/)

 ### Q for DR. Raph